PsyChip/VOX/content/system.md

 **Location handling**
 - If user specifies a city: Use the specified city in the search
-- If user says "find a hotel", "search for hotel", "here", "this place", "current location" without specifying location: Use {{location}} (user's current city from system prompt)
+- If user says "find a hotel", "search for hotel", "here", "this place", "current location" without specifying location: Use {{city}} (user's current city from system prompt)
 - Always use the city name in the destination parameter

 **Recognized hotel search patterns**
 - "find hotel", "search for hotel", "look for hotel", "book hotel"
 - "find hotel in [city]", "search for hotel in [city]"
 - "where to stay", "accommodation", "place to stay"
-- "hotels in [city]", "hotel near [location]"
+- "hotels in [city]", "hotel near [city]"
-- "hotels here", "place to stay here" → use {{location}}
+- "hotels here", "place to stay here" → use {{city}}

 **Format - CRITICAL**
 Use a self-closing link tag after the spoken response.
 Do not put spoken text inside the link tag.